Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Experiments

 \subsection{Experiment Settings}

-\textbf{Evaluation.} Model outputs are evaluated through a voting process involving ChatGPT-5 \citep{openai2025gpt5}, Claude Sonnet 4 \citep{anthropic2025claudesonnet4}, and Gemini 2.5 Pro \citep{comanici2025gemini25pushingfrontier}.
+\textbf{Evaluation.} Model outputs are evaluated through a voting process involving ChatGPT-5, Claude Sonnet 4, and Gemini 2.5 Pro, with more details provided in \Cref{sec:Inference and Evaluation Procedure,sec:appendix_prompt}.
 Accuracy is reported at both the individual level and the aggregate level (overall).
-We consider two evaluations: (1) \textbf{zero-shot}, testing models directly on the 1,800 QA pairs; and (2) \textbf{fine-tuned}, where models are adapted with LoRA \citep{hu2021loralowrankadaptationlarge}.
-We also introduce the \textbf{Level-wise Success Rate (LSR)}, capturing the probability of correctly answering successive levels for each score.
-Let $n$ denote the maximum level, and let $l \in \{1,2,\dots,n\}$ be the level index.
+We consider two evaluation settings: (1) zero-shot, testing models directly on the 1,800 QA pairs; and (2) fine-tuned, where models are adapted with LoRA \citep{hu2021loralowrankadaptationlarge}.
+We also introduce the Level-wise Success Rate (LSR), defined as the proportion of scores for which all questions are answered correctly from Level~1 through Level~$l$.
+Let $n$ denote the maximum level, let $l \in \{1,2,\dots,n\}$ be the level index, and let $\mathcal{S}$ denote the score set.
 Then, the LSR at Level $l$ is defined as

-where $\mathcal{Q}_l$ denotes the set of all questions belonging to Level $l$. $\mathcal{Q}_{1:l} = \bigcup_{j=1}^l \mathcal{Q}_j$ represents the set of all questions from Level $1$ through $l$. $\text{Correct}(\mathcal{Q}_{1:l})$ indicates the number of instances in which \emph{all} questions from Level $1$ through $l$ are answered correctly. $|\mathcal{Q}_{1:l}|$ denotes the total number of questions from Level $1$ through $l$.
+where $\text{AllCorrect}(s,j)$ is true if all Level-$j$ questions for score $s$ are answered correctly, and $\mathbf{1}[\cdot]$ is the indicator function.
 Then, we use the Wilson score interval \citep{wilson1927probable} to calculate the 95\% Confidence Interval (CI) for the LSR at Level $l$, which is given by